When to plant Coreopsis in Gray County, KS

 Gray County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 18 and first fall frost is October 19.

-Gray County County sits in USDA Zone 6b.
+Gray County sits in USDA Zone 6b.
 Coreopsis grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Coreopsis grow in Gray County County's climate?
+Can Coreopsis grow in Gray County's climate?

 Your Gray County Garden Planner — Free